jonathanlb/cat-wrangler/README.md

 include a `serverPrefix` field with the route to your host, e.g. `http://192.168.4:3005`, run `npm run build`, and copy the contents of the [public](public) directory under your webserver.

+If you want to specify your own style, say to change colors or spacing, write your css settings to [public/override-style.css](public/override-style.css).
+There are client/front-end configuration options in [src/client/index.js](src/client/index.js) and server configuration options in [src/server/index.js](src/server/index.js).

 ## Event Configuration
 Event and user creation is not available from the web.